LEVIXDDLMAO/OLD-FNF-FunkedEngine/README.md

- # Friday night funkin' - Funked Engine
+ # Friday Night Funkin' - Funked Engine
    this is a repo Of the FNF Funked Engine, a engine originally made for Friday night funkin

    Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371 Support the project on the itch.io page: https://ninja-muffin24.itch.io/funkin